 Once you select a path, you can confirm that it has been configured correctly from the data preview page:

 Trigger now isn’t really a trigger type, it’s more like a trigger action.
-You can manually trigger a pipeline, just like debugging pipelines, except in this case you log all the execution results.
+You can manually trigger a pipeline, just like debugging pipelines.
 After you have triggered a pipeline, you can to open up the Monitor page to check the status and see the output.

 Adding triggers to pipelines